Akash-Peace/REACT-CHART-GENERATIVE-AI/README.md

 * Customize online chart images: Tailor existing chart images with a wide range of configurable options.
 * Enhance hand-drawn charts: Refine and improve charts captured from photographs or existing images.
-* Generate versatile charts: Convert images into customizable charts and easily capture screenshots for various uses.
+* Generate versatile charts: Convert images into customizable charts and easily capture screenshot for various uses.

 ## Built With